seanclark/translator_app/README.md

 ## Licensing Information

-* Translator App uses Replicate model qwen/qwen3-235b-a22b-instruct-2507
+* Translator App uses Replicate model yorickvp/llava-13b by Meta
-* Apache Version 2.0
+* See license section for more information